-I had to leave the house today, but because it was Martin Luther King Day Gia asked to stay behind and relax on her day off.
-I’m just now getting accustomed to leaving her home alone in the wake of all she’s been through, but she still had to complete the last of her high school applications, and, she is going on 15 so I agreed to let her stay.
-As I was headed out the door, I found her at the computer typing away at the application.
+I had to leave the house today but it was Martin Luther King Day, so Gia asked to stay behind and relax on her day off.
+I’m just now getting accustomed to leaving her alone in the wake of all she’s been through, but she had to complete the last of her high school applications, and, she is going on 15, so I agreed to let her stay.
+As I was headed out the door I found her at the computer typing away at the application.
 Mind you, I hadn’t yet looked at the questions and had no idea what she was writing.

 I returned to find her nesting peacefully at her perch upstairs working on her latest sketch while singing along to her favorite Beatle’s vinyl.
 (Yes, she was born in the wrong decade FYI.
 Her soul is circa 1960 through 70 and she’s THE oldest young lady I’ve ever met!)
 After settling in I made it back to the computer only to find it left open to the questions and answers she’d been working on, which of course I had to read before submitting: